input-output-hk/essential-cardano-content/content/video/what-can-you-buy-with-ada.md

 image_text: ""
 ---

-Exploring the utilities of ADA, in terms of purchasing power.
-In the early stages of the ecosystem, what can you already buy with ADA?
+Exploring the utilities of ada, in terms of purchasing power.
+In the early stages of the ecosystem, what can you already buy with ada?